itsjunetime/smserver/README.md

 - Sending all types of attachments from desktop
 - Authentication to protect against spying eyes
 - Ability to permanently change passwords and default values
-- Background operation of server for unlimited time, with screen on or off.
+- Background operation of server for unlimited time, with screen on or off
 - Ability to set custom css rules for easy web interface customization
 - More-than-stock accurate search API
 - Sending and viewing of read receipts
-- Easy switching between Light, Dark, and Nord themes.
+- Easy switching between Light, Dark, and Nord themes
+- Typing indicators when other party starts composing

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.